Benton Station, Tennessee

-Notable Events
+Notable events

 Benton Station received attention in 2017 for two notable events.
 In January, a historic bridge in the area was renamed “Bear Lawson Bridge” by the Polk County Commission in honor of William “Bear” Hinton Lawson.
 At a ceremony to celebrate the renaming, Polk County Executive Hoyt Firestone credited Lawson for donating land that allowed a railroad to run through the community in the early 1900s.

 In June 2017, the Tennessee Historic Commission designated Benton Station as a Historic Landmark.
 Bluegrass musician Phil Lea performed at the event and announced he had written a song about the Benton Station community.

 December 27, 1920.
 Decie Caldonia Rose, wife of Robert Henley Rose, was killed by an automobile on Benton/Cleveland pike while going for the mail.
 She was a member of Benton Station Baptist Church.
 She was reportedly the first woman to be killed by an automobile in the state of Tennessee.
-No references for this statement.